valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

 * **"pubsub"**:    The command publishes things on Pub/Sub channels.
 * **"random"**:    The command may have different outputs even starting from the same input arguments and key values.
-                   Starting from Redis 7.0 this flag has been deprecated.
+                   Starting from Redis OSS 7.0 this flag has been deprecated.
                    Declaring a command as "random" can be done using command tips, see https://valkey.io/topics/command-tips.
 * **"allow-stale"**: The command is allowed to run on slaves that don't